Skywalker756-3/FinalProject/README.md

 ### Account links
 These are links to our companies social media pages, this will be at the bottom of each webpage

+# Design Documentation
+## Color Palette
+The website largely sticks to a palette of navy blue, white and yellow because they contrast well and accessibly, the darker blue serving the purpose of a subtle background that highlights the white and yellow content.

+## Typography
+For font choices we have choosen: Julius Sans One, and Zen Tokyo Zoo which are imported google fonts.
+Zen was ideal for titles and subtitles because the font had a fun and stylish yet modernistic look that grabs attention and fit in with our theme.
+Julius was an ideal font for much of the body text because it served to give the text a simple modern look.

+## Design Documentation
+This group followed an Agile design flow which allowed for many dynamic changes and testing to occur providing us with ideal feedback as represented in the user experience documentation.
+We researched various different astrology sites and asked questions to people that were interested in astrology to get a sense of what type of content they would be interested in.
+From there we created a